-- At CETL, we promote Doane's reflective culture of innovative teaching, active involvement on campus, and scholarly pursuits by using a comprehenxive approach to mentoring faculty; from their arrival to campus and thruoghout their career.
+- At CETL, we promote Doane's reflective culture of innovative teaching, active involvement, and scholarly pursuits by using a comprehensive approach to mentoring faculty; from their arrival and throughout their career.

-- Through cohort luncheons, portfolio development workships, roundtable discussions, and one-on-one counsultations, CETL supports faculty in an ongoing, flexible manner that is responsive to the individual needs of our faculty.
+- Through cohort luncheons, portfolio development workshops, roundtable discussions, and one-on-one consultations, CETL supports faculty in an ongoing, flexible manner that is responsive to individual needs.

 Community & Collaboration:

-- CETL values interdisciplinary colllaboration among faculty and seeks to further its mission through a variety of events that foster communication and a sense of community.
+- CETL values interdisciplinary collaboration among faculty and seeks to further its mission through a variety of events that foster communication and a sense of community.

 Early-Career Mentoring: We regularly engage our faculty through their first three years at Doane University to help them be successful and thrive as teachers and scholars.

-Informal Social Gatherings: Periodic faculty happy hours and lunches, an ideal time for colleagues to gather for support from their community.
+Informal Social Gatherings: Periodic faculty happy hours and lunches are an ideal time for colleagues to gather for support from their community.

-Mentoring Women Faculty: Hosting lunches for women faculty members provides a community of practice, and discussion of topics of concern.
+Mentoring Faculty Women: Lunches hosted for faculty women provides a community of practice, and discussion of topics of concern.

 Individual Consultations: Our directors provide individual consultations to faculty members as needed.
-To book a consultation, faculty members may email firstname.lastname@example.org, any of the CETl directors or click the following link: CETL Consultation Request Form
+For more information or to book a consultation, faculty members may email email@example.com, any of the CETL directors or click the following link: CETL Consultation Request Form